nod-ai/iree-amd-aie/README.md

 # AMD AIE Plugin for IREE

-This repository contains an early-phase IREE compiler and runtime plugin for interfacing the AMD AIE accelerator to IREE.
+This repository contains an early-phase IREE compiler and runtime plugin for targeting AMD NPUs with IREE.

 ## Developer Setup